Site icon Vern Bender

 1. The polarity of the water molecule

-1. Gravitational force constant (large scale attractive force, holds people on planets, and holds planets, stars, and galaxies together) — too weak, and planets and stars cannot form; too strong, and stars burn up too quickly.
+1. Gravitational force is constant (the large-scale attractive force that holds people on planets and planets, stars, and galaxies together) — too weak, planets and stars cannot form; too strong, and stars burn up too quickly.

-2. Electromagnetic force constant (small scale attractive and repulsive force, holds atoms electrons and atomic nuclei together) — If it were much stronger or weaker, we wouldn’t have stable chemical bonds.
+2. Electromagnetic force constant (the small-scale attractive and repulsive force that holds atoms, electrons, and atomic nuclei together) — If it were much stronger or weaker, we would not have stable chemical bonds.

-• Video: Life Can’t Exist Without Repair Mechanisms, and That’s a Problem for Origin-of-Life Theories
+• Video: Life Can’t Exist Without Repair Mechanisms, and That Has a Problem for Origin-of-Life Theories

-1. Damage to the “factory” of the cell occurs on two levels: damage to the stored information (either during replication or by natural degradation over time) and damage to the manufacturing machinery (either from faulty production of new machinery or damage incurred during use).
-Each type of damage requires specific repair mechanisms that demonstrate foresight — the expectation that damage will occur and the ability to recognize, repair and/or recycle only those components that are damaged.
+1. Damage to the cell’s “factory” occurs on two levels: damage to the stored information (either during replication or by natural degradation over time) and damage to the manufacturing machinery (either from faulty production of new machinery or damage incurred during use).
+Each type of damage requires specific repair mechanisms demonstrating foresight—the expectation that damage will occur and the ability to recognize, repair, and/or recycle only those damaged components.
 All known life requires these mechanisms.

 Exit mobile version